EternityForest/EmberOS/README.md

 Think of it like the common WiFi printers and file servers that allow anyone on the network to print.

+Also, the included SSL keys in /sketch/kaithem/ssl, and the SSH keys, are randomly generated on boot if missing.

+They are just self signed keys though, you will get a warning in your browser.

 ### /sketch

 To provide some semblance of security, umask is used to keep this from being accessed by anyone but root.